florish/pickleball/article.md

 So why is this format not used in the 2025 provisional rules?

 Reading a bit of [discussion on Facebook](https://www.facebook.com/groups/1340630926008388/posts/27974748598836592/), it seems that USA Pickleball has also been taking referees into account.
-In traditional scoring, a referee can tell from a team's score (odd or even) which player should be serving and receiving on which side of the court.
+In traditional scoring, a referee can tell from a team's odd or even score which player should be serving and receiving on which side of the court.
 This is why in tournaments, the starting server and receiver often need to wear a wristband, as they should be on the right side when scores are even.

-The 2025 provisional rally scoring rules make sure this is still possible, at the cost of a more severe right side serving bias.
+The 2025 provisional rally scoring rules make sure this is still possible.
+This comes at the cost of a more severe right side serving bias.

-The proposed rally scoring alternative takes away right side serving bias, at the cost of no longer being able to instantly spot from the scoreboard which player should serve or receive on which side of the court.
+The proposed rally scoring alternative takes away right side serving bias.
+Now at the cost of no longer being able to instantly spot from the scoreboard which player should serve or receive on which side of the court.

 This leaves the question: what is more important?

 Let me know your thoughts!

-– Floris
+## About the author

+Floris Huetink is the founder of Pickleball Amersfoort, a local pickleball community in the Netherlands.
+When he is not playing pickleball, he sometimes creates software in exchange for money and/or fun.